-General information on the system of governance
+B.1 General information on the system of governance

 In the setting up and design of the structure of the organisation, the Board of the Company ensures that there are adequate and suitably qualified human resources to safeguard the proper operation of the Company.
 In addition to this, the Board ensures at all times that there are well defined communication and reporting procedures in place to ensure that any relevant and critical information is immediately shared amongst the appropriate persons throughout the organisation and that these have access at all times to any information that they need in order to discharge their duties effectively, efficiently and in a timely manner.
-The flow of information will flow across the organisational hierarchy top down and vice versa, and across any operational or functional units as required.
+The information will flow across the organisational hierarchy top down and vice versa, and across any operational or functional units as required.

-The Board of the Company, together with the outsourced managed function drive and monitor the system of governance to ensure that the Company's established functions, controls and systems are effective and in line with the Company's policies and regulatory requirements.
+The Board of the Company drives and monitors the system of governance to ensure that the Company's established functions, controls and systems are effective and in line with the Company's policies and regulatory requirements.
 This is achieved through established polices, processes, key function holders, committee meetings and board meetings.